jdossgollin/2021-TXtreme/README.md

 - Dr. Upmanu Lall, Columbia University
 - Dr. Vijay Modi, Columbia University

-This paper is under review and has not yet undergone peer review.
+*This paper has not yet undergone peer review,* but our preprint is available on [EarthArxiv](https://eartharxiv.org/repository/view/2122/).
-We have posted a preprint on EarthArxiv, available [here](https://eartharxiv.org/repository/view/2122/).
-Please cite as
+Please cite this non-reviewed manuscript as

 ```bibtex
 @unpublished{doss-gollin_txtreme:2021,